YannickBlais/Udacity-CarND-Advanced-Lane-Lines/writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image.
-Color thresholding steps at function hls_select(), lines XXX through XXX in `find_lines.py` and gradient threshold steps are at function abs_sobel_thresh(), lines XXX through XXX in `find_lines.py`.
+Color thresholding steps at function hls_select(), lines 107 through 124 in `find_lines.py` and gradient threshold steps are at function abs_sobel_thresh(), lines 340 through 361 in `find_lines.py`.
 I perform a final bitwise 'or' between the 2 binary results to merge them together.
 Here's an example of my output for this step.

 ![alt text][image4]